interlock-network/interlock-docs/whitepaper.md

 many people and you cannot trust them blindly.
 What to do?
 Well, we did what we have always done, we created institutions (i.e. social networks and banks) and placed our *trust* and our *faith* in *them*.
-It sounds perfectly reasonable, no?
+It sounds perfectly reasonable, doesn't it?
 Sure.
 But such institutions are powered by people, and the people &mdash; just like criminals and liars &mdash;
 have to respond to market-pressures.
 We used to *trust* our credit-rating-agencies to tell us which financial entities were *creditworthy* &mdash; and then we had an economic *meltdown* in 2008 that destroyed the *trustworthiness* of those institutions themselves.
-Centralizing trust in a handful of institutions will work in a pinch but it could eventually, and without warning, fail &mdash; every paradigm contains the seeds of its own destruction.
+Centralizing trust in a handful of institutions will work in a pinch but it could eventually, and without warning, fail &mdash; may we repeat every paradigm contains the seeds of its own destruction.

 ## The Internet's Paradigm